ISISComputingGroup/ibex_developers_manual/EPICS/EPICS-basics.md

 asubtest_SRCS += my_asub_routine.c
 ```

-Move to the `asubtestApp\Db` directory and create a file called asubtest.db.
+Move to the `asubtestApp\Db` directory and create a file called `asubtest.db`.
 Add the following to it:

 ```
 record(ai, "testasub:value_in")